MikeD123/MakerDAO-v3---Thoughts/README.md

 A: Two main reasons
     a) System-wide this carries much broader diversification of participation over TWAP over n blocks.
 Stronger price             integrity.
     b) Passive contribution *and* income to participants in other.
-While mitigating risk through price-discovery variation, it's passive adoption of DAI if they're being rewarded having not felt like they've done anything but perhaps buy a crypto-kittie with a debit card that went card --> fiat --> ETH --> DAI.
+While mitigating risk through diversified price-discovery , it's passive adoption of DAI if they're being rewarded having not felt like they've done anything.
+In fact, they've done something very meaningful, contribute to price discovery.
 Provides a stronger adoption for businesses/merchants/etc also...
-Startups like a Uniswap for example would be receiving all thisBuy some token on an exchange portal or something so passive.
+Startups like Uniswap for example could be receiving all this as an additional revenue for liquidity providers.
+As easy as buy some token on an exchange portal or something so passive.
+Plus all others built on top of those exchanges.

 ##  📈 Debt ceiling